Saturday, April 26, 2014

 And people accuse me of over-analyzing films :) That is why I am a strong proponent of the belief that films could mean anything and it depends on the way one looks at it.
 It is a subjective interpretation and it could be different from someone else's.

 In all honesty, I am not a big fan of open endings.
 It puzzles me till I can some conclusive evidence of what exactly happened.
 In The Lunchbox, what happened during the end is again one's own view.
 There is a pessimistic part of me that thinks that Ila committed suicide.
 The way she took off her jewelry was just like the lady who committed suicide by jumping from the terrace.
-Also, when Fernandes says to her, "You can dream and thank you for letting me into your dream."
-A part of me thinks that in the end when he is coming back in the train, it was perhaps a part of Ila's dream.
+Also, when Fernandes says to her, "You can dream, and thank you for letting me into your dream."
+A part of me thinks that when he came back on the train, it was perhaps a part of Ila's dream.
 But another part of me thinks something else.
 Ila says, "Kabhi kabhi galat train bhi sahi jagah pahuncha deti hai."
 The wrong lunchbox helped her find the right man.
-In the end, when Fernandes is going back to Nasik, he talks to an old man on the train.
-He looks at the wrinkled hands of the man and perhaps that changes his mind.
-The train to Nasik was the wrong one and he realized what is his right destination is, and what he wants from life.
+In the end, when Fernandes returns to Nasik, he talks to an old man on the train.
+He looks at the man's wrinkled hands, and perhaps that changes his mind.
+The train to Nasik was the wrong one, and he realized his right destination and what he wanted from life.
 Maybe that is why he comes back.
 Deshpande Aunty tells her she cleaned a running fan.
-Did that give courage to Ila to clean her own ceiling fan?
+Did that give her the courage to Ila to clean her own ceiling fan?
 Will the train reach Ila's place before she leaves?
 Do they go to Bhutan — both physically and metaphorically?
 Did they find happiness?
 I like to believe they did.

-And yes, I would post one of my favorite songs from the years of my growing up featuring the terrific Nimrat Kaur — Tera Mera Pyar by Kumar Sanu. :)
+And yes, I would post one of my favorite songs from growing up featuring the terrific Nimrat Kaur — Tera Mera Pyar by Kumar Sanu. :)

 Dialogue of the day: